How to perform a manual Azure Active Directory synchronization.

 Start-ADSyncSyncCycle -PolicyType Initial

-Open the Synchronization service manager and investigate the error codes.
+Open the Synchronization service manager and research the error codes.
 Most error codes can be found via Google.

 Click on Metaverse Search